 My conviction and experience is that the moment you quit being an Explorer–the second you identify yourself first as an “Executive,” “Employee,” “Stay-at-home-Mom,” “Pastor,” or whatever it is you do that you’ve let define you, you degenerate.
 When your earthly occupation trumps God’s deeper design in you to explore and discover, your occupation will lose its fire and direction because you’ve let it define and confine you instead of letting God’s voice, love, and exploratory design define and liberate you.

 We ought to be Explorers (Christians) first, and Electricians or Executives or second.

 Are you stuck, bored, or numb?
 You’ve probably stopped exploring.
 You’ve probably forgotten God built you to explore.
 Repent and believe.
 Repent and explore!
 Break your routine.
 Do something new.
 Take a risk.
 Ask a question.
 Chase your curiosity.
-Maybe you need to step outside, stare at the stars, see that God is alive and so are you, and remember that you’re standing on a big ball spinning 1,040 miles per hour around the sun–a big ball teeming with discoveries to make.
+Maybe you need to step outside, stare at the stars, see that God is alive and so are you, and remember that you’re standing on a big ball spinning 1,040 miles per hour around a flaming sun yet your feet remain fastened to the earth because of an invisible force we’ve named gravity.
 Today and tomorrow, your work and your relationships, your problems and your desires, could look very different if you decide to do some exploring.
 Most of us need to become more like a curious child, and less like a busy and boring adult.

 Historians say the age of exploration is over.
 I say that, for the Christian, the age of exploration never ended and never will.
 Never stop exploring.
 There’s more to life that what you’re currently experiencing.
 Go explore.